Corbin Carroll Player Props: Diamondbacks vs. Pirates

 Corbin Carroll At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 14th, his on-base percentage ranks 20th, and he is sixth in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 13th, his on-base percentage ranks 17th, and he is eighth in the league in slugging.

-- Carroll has picked up a hit in 70.7% of his 82 games this season, with multiple hits in 29.3% of them.
+- Carroll has reached base via a hit in 59 games this year (of 83 played), and had multiple hits in 24 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.